the-events-calendar/the-events-calendar/readme.txt

 = [5.0.1] TBD =

-* Feature: Add the "Text" section in the customizer, for the new views.
+* Feature - Add the "Text" section in the customizer, for the new views.
 [TEC-3068]
 * Feature: Add the "Primary Text Color" option in the customizer, for the new views.
 [TEC-3070]
 * Feature: Add the "Secondary Text Color" option in the customizer, for the new views.
 [TEC-3071]
 * Fix - Fix venue block title from being indented in Twenty Twenty theme.
 [TEC-3140]